Computer Science Foundations

 How fast is discrete math homework delivered?

 12-hour average for standard problem sets including 6 to 10 proofs with explicit justification per step.
-Larger problem sets (MIT 6.042 weekly assignments) typically 24 to 36 hours given the proof-density and clarity requirements.
+Larger proof-dense weekly assignments typically 24 to 36 hours given the proof-density and clarity requirements.
 Rush 4 to 6 hours for short proof problems for an additional fee.
 Pricing: $20 Debug and Explain per task, $30 Full Solution per task, $40 per hour Live Tutoring.
 Proofs use the canonical format per technique.

 Do you help with graph theory?